Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You can also opt to chill the cookies for 15 minutes or longer if you aren’t baking them right away.

-Cool Whip Cookies process shot of cookies before and after being baked on a sheet tray
+cookies baked on a sheet tray

 How To Serve

-These yummy treats would look so pretty on a cookie tray filled with holiday cookies.
 Whip up a couple of different flavors of these, and you can have a rainbow of colorful and chewy cookies to share.

 Of course, it may be hard to share these, or they may not last long enough; they are so yummy.
-If that is the case, enjoy them with a homemade pumpkin spice latte or whipped hot chocolate.

 Crinkle cookies come out looking like magic has happened in the oven.
 Wow everyone with our lemon crinkle cookies and chocolate crinkle cookies, too!